 Our clients’ safety is our priority; therefore, the Emergency Shelter has 24-hours 7 days a week physical security and it is equipped with cameras, monitors, panic buttons and sirens.

-The rationale following the Children and Youth Programme (CAYP) is to highlight and counter the effects of domestic violence on children within a nurturing and supportive environment during a critical stage of development in their lives.
+The rationale following the Children and Youth Programme (CAYP) is to highlight and counter the effects of domestic abuse on children within a nurturing and supportive environment during a critical stage of development in their lives.
 The purpose of the Children and Youth Programme is to provide intervention and prevention services for school aged children who either witnessed or are victims of domestic abuse.
 This programme focuses on safety and wellbeing of the children who accompany their mothers to the shelter.
 CAYP helps with anxiety; self-blame; addresses post-traumatic stress disorder symptoms and promotes healthy growth and development in supportive setting.
 The CAYP also provides individual and group sessions geared towards enhancing self-esteem and safety, teaches non-violent social skills and increases knowledge about child abuse and prevention for mothers.

-As our ultimate goal is to eradicate domestic violence from the Cayman Islands, we wanted to be accessible to everyone in the community, do more preventive work, strengthen our relationship with other agencies and organizations and to work directly with youth to positively affect future generations.
-Opened in 2017 our walk-in centre Estella’s Place was named after our first Executive Director, Estella’s Scott-Roberts.
-Estella’s Place is accessible to male victims of domestic violence and female victims who do not need safe shelter but would like to access our programmes and services, to children and their parents, teenagers, and young adults.
+As our ultimate goal is to eradicate domestic abuse from the Cayman Islands, we wanted to be accessible to everyone in the community, do more preventive work, strengthen our relationship with other agencies and organizations and to work directly with youth to positively affect future generations.
+Opened in 2017 our walk-in centre Estella’s Place was named after our first Executive Director, Estella Scott-Roberts.
+Estella’s Place is accessible to male victims of domestic abuse and female victims who do not need safe shelter but would like to access our programmes and services, to children and their parents, teenagers, and young adults.
 It is a place where we can address the growing need for a centre for at-risk youth, and to involve in the healing process of our clients their support system.
 Estella’s Place also allows us to include in our services and strengthen collaboration with other agencies and service providers.

 At Estella’s Place, we offer to our walk-in clients:

-Partially funded by Hedge Funds Care Cayman, TAYA (teens and young adults) Lounge is a safe place for at-risk youth ages 14-21, who either experienced or witnessed domestic violence, have difficulties with finding effective ways to conflict resolution and in addition have very few or no family members/adults to rely on.
+Partially funded by Hedge Funds Care Cayman, TAYA (teens and young adults) Lounge is a safe place for at-risk youth ages 14-21, who either experienced or witnessed domestic abuse, have difficulties with finding effective ways to conflict resolution and in addition have very few or no family members/adults to rely on.
 The primary purpose of TAYA Lounge is to end the generational cycle of abuse by providing safe and supportive environment and ongoing therapeutic intervention for at-risk youth and young adults after they graduate from school, after they are discharged from group care or are “aged out” from the foster care system.
 TAYA Lounge also provides recreational activities, and life skills development; it is a place where youth can make social and emotional connection with peers who also experienced similar challenges in their lives and build positive and supportive relationships.

 To contact TAYA Lounge email: taya@cicc.ky.

-The goal of this programme is to prevent domestic violence by raising awareness and providing information and prevention education on the issues of domestic violence, sexual assault, the effects of domestic abuse on children, child abuse prevention and healthy relationships to public, community organizations, schools, churches, and businesses.
+The goal of this programme is to prevent domestic abuse by raising awareness and providing information and prevention education on the issues of domestic abuse, sexual assault, the effects of domestic abuse on children, child abuse prevention and healthy relationships to public, community organizations, schools, churches, and businesses.
 This programme also enhances CICC’s visibility in the public eye, promotes and improves access to our services as well as to other service providers.

 The aim of the Aftercare Programme is to provide follow up care to former Emergency Shelter clients, who have been victims of domestic abuse and/or sexual assault and are starting their lives free from violence.
 The purpose of this programme is to provide a continuum of support after clients leave the shelter and identify and reduce risk factors surrounding violence and poverty.
 The Aftercare Programme is designed to assist women and their children with crisis counselling; monthly psychological and educational support groups; referral services; housing; employment; parenting skills, and in-kind donations.